ProceduresGovernment

 #permalink to section

-At second quarter of 2024, the people who worked as Secretaries, Stenographers, Typists, Data Entry Operators and Operators of Office Machines were 1.72M being a 1.84% lower than the first quarter of 2024.
+At first quarter of 2025, the people who worked as Secretaries, Stenographers, Typists, Data Entry Operators and Operators of Office Machines were 1.8M being a 3.29% higher than the fourth quarter of 2024.
 (1.75M).

 Workforce by State